boyuedong/Finance-news-sentiment-analysis/README.md

 If running locally, create a virtual environment and install dependencies using pip:

-pip install requests beautifulsoup4 nltk transformers torch pandas

-If using Google Colab, simply run the cell with the pip install commands.
+pip install requests beautifulsoup4 nltk transformers torch pandas run the cell with the pip install commands.

-	3. Download NLTK Lexicon (Optional):
-The code optionally downloads the VADER lexicon.
-This is not required for the transformer-based AI sentiment analysis but can be used for comparisons.

-import nltk
-nltk.download('vader_lexicon')

 Usage
 	1. Run the Notebook:
-Open the provided notebook in Google Colab (or Jupyter Notebook) and run all cells sequentially.
-The notebook contains code that:
 	•	Scrapes Yahoo Finance for a predefined list of tickers.
 	•	Analyzes each headline using the transformer model.
 	•	Displays the results in a pandas DataFrame.
-	2. Modify the Ticker List:
-You can update the tickers_info dictionary to include additional tickers and assign them to appropriate industry categories.
+	2. Modify the Ticker List: update the tickers_info dictionary to include additional tickers and assign them to appropriate industry categories.
-	3. Adjust Sentiment Threshold:
-The threshold for mapping the difference between positive and negative sentiment scores can be adjusted in the compute_sentiment function to optimize performance for your data.
+	3. Adjust Sentiment Threshold: The threshold for mapping the difference between positive and negative sentiment scores can be adjusted in the compute_sentiment function to optimize performance for your data.

-Code Structure
-	•	Scraping Function:
-scrape_yahoo_finance_news(ticker)
-Scrapes Yahoo Finance pages for a given ticker and extracts news headlines.
-	•	Sentiment Analysis Function: analyze_headlines_with_ai(ticker, industry)
-Processes each headline using the transformer pipeline and computes a discrete sentiment value.
-	•	Main Loop:
-Iterates over all tickers in the tickers_info dictionary, collects sentiment analysis results, and aggregates them into a DataFrame.

-Contributing

-Feel free to fork this repository and submit pull requests for improvements or bug fixes.
-If you have ideas to enhance the scraping mechanism, sentiment analysis precision, or overall pipeline, your contributions are welcome!

-Disclaimer
-	•	Data Usage:
-Ensure you comply with Yahoo Finance’s terms of service when scraping data.
-	•	Sentiment Accuracy:
-The transformer model used provides a state-of-the-art approach to sentiment analysis, but no model is perfect.
-Results should be interpreted as indicative rather than definitive.

 License

 This project is licensed under the MIT License.

-This README provides a comprehensive overview of the project, instructions on setup, and guidelines for usage.
-Adjust sections as needed for your specific project requirements.